-- Graduate Record Exam; - 2.
-Collegiate Assessment of Academic Proficiency (CAAP) Writing Essay test or GRE Writing Assessment. - 3.
-Undergraduate and/or graduate grade point average; - Admission Portfolio to include Structured Interview Process with Selection Committee, including professional references.
+- 1. Graduate Record Exam; - 2.
+Collegiate Assessment of Academic Proficiency (CAAP) - Writing Essay test or GRE Writing Assessment. - 3.
+Undergraduate and/or graduate grade point average; - 4.
+Admission Portfolio to include Structured Interview

+Process with Selection Committee, including professional references.

 Study for this degree is through a cohort model with a 14 month full-time program of study.
 Applications are accepted each spring with a new cohort beginning study each June.
 Upon completion of the Master's degree program in Educational Leadership, the candidate must make an acceptable score on the School Leaders Licensure Assessment as established by the Mississippi Department of Education to be eligible for Mississippi Administrator license.

-Mas ster o , 0-36
+Mas ster o of Education in Elementary Education 30-36

-1. Core Education Courses IIII

-2. EPY 601, ELR 605, CUR 608 Required Courses21 CEL 610, 611, 618, 620, 621, 630, and CRD 624
+1. Core Education Courses9 EPY 601, ELR 605, CUR 608

+2. Required Courses

 3. Electives (with advisor's approval)0-6

 Mas ster o of Education in HPER 33

 1. Core Education Courses9 EPY 601, ELR 605, CUR 608

-2. Required Courses
+2. Required Courses15 PER 601, PER 611, PER 680, PER 684, HSE 636

-Inte erest Area Electives
+erest Area Electives

-3. Electives in HPE&R3
+3. Liceared in the Lare

-4.
+4. Electives6

-udents who do not hold a Bachelor's Degree in HPER or related area IST take PER 638.
+Stu idents who do not hold a Bachelor's Degree in HPER or related are ea

+MU ST take PER 638.

 Mas ster o of Education in Special Education

-A. DIS wh phasis on TEACHING THE MILDLY/MODERATELY ABLED (for individuals holding an undergraduate degree sich included student teaching) Core Education Courses EPY 601, ELR 605, CUR 608 39
+А. Emr phasis on TEACHING THE MILDLY/MODERATELY